RolandSassen/UBI-Vault/README.md

 # replace <username> with your username
 sudo chown -R <username> /usr/lib/node_modules sudo npm install -g truffle
+# somtimes you have to execute these commands twice
 ```

 ### Deploy smart contracts